HillaryDanan/abstraction-intelligence/papers/prediction_requires_abstraction.md

 Predictive processing may powerfully explain abstraction *content*—why we have the specific concepts we have, shaped by predictive utility.
 But abstraction *capacity*—the computational machinery that makes concept formation possible—is presupposed by the predictive account.

 **Working hypothesis**: Abstraction capacity is the primitive.
 Abstraction content is shaped by many factors, including predictive utility.
 The APH claims priority for capacity, not content.

+This capacity/content distinction connects to a broader constraint on the APH developed in Paper 3 (*Abstraction Constrained*; Danan, 2025c).
+That paper addresses the vacuity objection—the concern that if all cognition derives from abstraction, the concept explains nothing.
+The response is that abstraction is a *specific* operation: the conversion of attended information into manipulable, composable symbols.
+It is distinct from input operations (perception, attention) that provide raw material, and from downstream operations (memory, learning, reasoning, decision-making, action) that operate *on* abstractions.
+Abstraction is the central transformation—not synonymous with cognition, but the operation that creates the representational currency other operations trade in.

+This constraint matters for the prediction debate.
+Prediction is a *downstream operation*—it operates on representations that already exist.
+The question "what is primitive?" is the question "what creates the representational format that downstream operations require?"
+The APH answer: abstraction.
+Predictive processing can explain how abstraction content is refined, but the capacity for abstraction—the ability to form composable symbols at all—is what prediction presupposes.

 ---